c-coyne/stm32f407-freertos-demo/README.md

 ### Running the Application
 Upon powering the STM32F407 Discovery board, the FreeRTOS scheduler will start, and the tasks will begin execution as described below.
 You can tell if you've set up UART communication correctly if you're presented with a main menu upon powering up the board.
 If you don't see the main menu, try resetting the board while the FTDI connector is already connected.

+### Using the Application
+The [User Manual](FreeRTOSDemoProject/Docs/UserManual.md) details how to actually use the application, including LED manipulation, RTC configuration, and accelerometer data collection.

 ## Task Descriptions